joakim-brannstrom/dextool/plugin/mutate/README_roadmap.md

 ### Tasks

+ * present the first mutant that survived in a pull request as a diff.
+It should be "good enough" because the user is working on the pieace of code thus it should be able to "fast" understand what the mutant means.
  * save the function name in the database for a coverage region.
  * add prioritization based on the size of a mutant with a cut-off like max(10, offset.end - offset.begin).
 This affects in what order mutants are tested.
  * the html report have an off-by-one error when displaying mutants.
- * html. a mutant that span multiple lines is displayed on one line.
-This makes it harder to read the report than necessary. fix it so ut is displayed with the line breaks.
  * html. show the date when the checksummed tests where last changed to the user in the long term view.
 Then we can show to the user how "out of sync" the tests are with the mutation report.

+## Arc Next

 # TODO